Carousel (Part II)

 Carousel (Part I)

 As mold overcomes the stagnancy of an environment reigned by shade, a morphing sprout breaks free to shine amongst the dull.
-Though suffering from pain and fatigue, it perseveres, understanding that this process toward its goal is inevitable.
+Though it suffers from pain and fatigue, it perseveres, understanding that this grueling path toward its goal is inevitable.
 In admiration, the neighboring buds cry out for aid, and the sprout extends a hand to help them as much as possible.
 But as soon as the other buds discover the difficulty in maintaining independent beauty, they unhinge from the sprout to remain stationary.
 Solely absorbing the fundamental nourishment for simple survival, the buds begin feeding back into the loop that they once tried to break free from.

 Fear of White Walls

 After another season of failed crops, a farmer contemplates finally giving up his harsh, unpredictable lifestyle.
 But that very night, he's visited by a formidable shadowy figure, who mysteriously tempts him with a life of promise and ease.
 Skeptical and fearful of this strange lure, the farmer uses his own power to ward off the figure, and much to his own surprise, is successful!
 With a new sense of confidence and ambition now filling his veins, he begins preparing for the next season, while ivory wings slowly begin sprouting from his shoulders.
 Months pass, and yet his crops still produce nothing.
 His hope wanes yet again, and in response, the wings slowly begin tearing off from his body, painfully reminding him of his tepid past.
 Amidst the agony, he prays for the shadowy figure to return once more, so he can be offered a second chance.